ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 #### From _Illawarra Mercury (Wollongong, NSW : 1856 - 1950)_

 #### 1862-06-17 &middot; Wollongong, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

-to-day an elderly darkey, with a
-philosophical and retrospective cast of
-countenance, squated upon his bundle,
-toasting himself against the chimney,
-and aparently plunged into profound
-meditation.
-Finding upon inquiry that he
-belonged to the 9th Illinois, one of tho
-most gallautly behaved and heavy losing
-regiraonts at the Fort Donnelson battlo,
 and part of which was abroad, 1 began to
 interrogate him on the subject.
 His
 philosophy was somuoh in the